2021 Dublin Bay South by-election: Debates and media coverage

 On 4 July a debate about the by-election was held on The Week in Politics on RTÉ One, featuring seven candidates from the parties who had placed highest in the 2020 general election.
 The remaining candidates were given the opportunity to be highlighted briefly midway during the broadcast in short pre-recorded clips.
 The five highest polling parties from 2020 had their candidates featured in another debate the next day on 5 July on Today with Claire Byrne on RTÉ Radio 1.
 Similarly to the television broadcast, the other candidates were briefly featured in short pre-recorded clips.

 Aontú took legal action against RTÉ over the exclusion of their candidate from both broadcasts.
 Aontú suggested it was unfair that they were the only political party with a seat in Dáil Eireann not represented in the television broadcast.
-RTÉ stated that a steering committee had decided that the televised debates would feature the top seven parties based on their share of first preference votes in the 2020 general election while the radio debate would feature the top five, and that this criteria had been previously endorsed by a high court judge deciding on the matter.
+RTÉ stated that a steering committee had decided that the televised debates would feature the top seven parties based on their share of first preference votes in the 2020 general election while the radio debate would feature the top five, and that this criterion had been previously endorsed by a high court judge deciding on the matter.

 On Sunday 3 July, RTÉ aired an episode of "National Treasures" which contained a segment exploring the family background of Labour's candidate Ivana Bacik.
 Subsequently, Fine Gael complained to RTÉ and suggested this gave undue coverage to her campaign.
 RTÉ responded by calling the situation an "inadvertent error" and to rectify it, they would air a special "extended report" on the by-election during Prime Time on Tuesday 6 July featuring all the other candidates in the by-election in order to ensure all candidates received "fair coverage".
 Social Democrats candidate Sarah Durcan dismissed the impact of the "National Treasures" episode.